Django ORM Query Analyzer¶

 print(book.author.name) # Will detect N+1 query

-# Get results
+# Get comprehensive results with enhanced context

 results = analysis.get_results()